-After reading pages 1-4, sign the corresponding sections of the Signature Page.
+After reading the Statement of Confidentiality, initial the corresponding section of the Signature Page.

 Client Fee Information

 - 1. Children residing in St. Louis County are provided services with no out of pocket costs from Provident via the Children's Service Fund grant. - 2.
 Children residing within St. Louis City limits or residing outside of St. Louis County must contact their school to determine how fees will be paid for services provided by Provident in the school.